-- The conjugate-gradient method of Fletcher-Reeves 1964 (FR method) is aimed at minimizing a C^2 -continuous function $f(\mathbf{x})$ under no constraints. - The FR method works on the concept of sequential quadratic programming (SQP). - The FR method is based on the quadratic approximation of $f(\mathbf{x})$: It is assumed that where HOT stands for higher-order terms
+- The conjugate-gradient method of Fletcher and Reeves (1964), the FR method, is aimed at minimizing a C^2 -continuous function $f(\mathbf{x})$ under no constraints. - The FR method works on the concept of sequential quadratic programming (SQP). - The FR method is based on the quadratic approximation of $f(\mathbf{x})$: It is assumed that where HOT stands for higher-order terms